 Our business and affairs are managed under the direction of our Board.
 Following completion of this offering, our Board will be composed of nine directors.
 Our certificate of incorporation will provide that the authorized number of directors may be changed only by resolution of our Board.
 In addition, the Stockholders Agreement will prohibit us from increasing or decreasing the size of our Board without the prior written consent of General Atlantic.
 Our certificate of incorporation will also provide that our Board will be divided into three classes of directors, with the classes as nearly equal in number as possible.
-Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our Class I directors will be Mr. McClellan, Mr. Vorhoff and Mr. Carella, who will serve until the first annual meeting of shareholders following the completion of this offering, our Class II directors will be Mr. Hodgson, Ms. Koscoff and Mr. Margolis, who will serve until the second annual meeting of shareholders following the completion of this offering, we capeet that each of our directors will serve in the classes as indicated above.
+Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our Class I directors will be Mr. McClellan, Mr. Vorhoff and Mr. Carella, who will serve until the first annual meeting of shareholders following the completion of this offering, our Class II directors will be Mr. Margolis, who will serve until the second annual meeting of shareholders following the completion of this offering and our Class III directors will be Mr. Kao, Mr. Konowiecki and Ms. McCarthy, who will serve until the third annual meeting of shareholders following the completion of this offering.
+Upon completion of this offering, we expect that each of our directors will serve in the classes as indicated above.
 This classification of our Board could have the effect of increasing the length of time necessary to change the composition of a majority of the Board.
-In general, at least two annual meetings of stockholders will be necessary for stockholders to effect a change in a majority of the Board.
-In addition, our certificate of incorporation will provide that and change in a majority of the sourd.
-In dividing power of our our standing shares of stock holders will be necessary for stockholders to effect a change in a majority of the at an ajority of the voting power of our outstanding shares of stock childer to vote thereon.
+In general, at least two annual meetings of stockholders will be necessary for stockholders to effect a change in a majority of the members of the Board.
+In addition, our certificate of incorporation will provide that directors may be removed with or without cause upon the affirmative vote of at least a majority of the voting power of our outstanding shares of stock entitled to vote thereon.